 Despite suspension of US military and economic aid on 4 April 1979 due to General Zia continuing programme to acquire nuclear energy, the Western powers did not come forward to support democracy in Pakistan.
 There was an understanding that Zia provided a reliable ally against the designs of the Soviet Union in Afghanistan.
-The Daily Telegraph (UK), for instance, was predicting a Soviet intervention in Afghanistan as early as 3 June 1979.
-Left-wing groups in Pakistan were seen by US intelligence to be aligned with the communist bloc, particularly the radical element in PPP that Nusrat Bhutto was inclined to at this
+The Daily Telegraph (UK), for instance, was predicting a Soviet intervention in Afghanistan as early as 3 June 1979.527 Left-wing groups in Pakistan were seen by US intelligence to be aligned with the communist bloc, particularly the radical element in PPP that Nusrat Bhutto was inclined to at this time.528 US intelligence reports had suggested that the Pakistani nuclear enrichment programme was reaching its final stages,529 and on 16 October 1979, a high-level US delegation that included Secretary of State Cyrus Vance, met with Zia and his government to discuss the nuclear issue.
+After accepting Pakistan assurance that their nuclear development was for peaceful purposes, the US government resumed aid in the form of 'humanitarian' assistance for Afghan refugees in Pakistan.530 The invasion of Afghanistan by the Soviet Union at the end of December 1979 led to more positive support being given to Zia as a front-line ally in the anti-Soviet war.
+The British foreign minister replied to UK journalists who had asked him whether he would shake hands with the dictator that 'he (Zia) was a son of bitch but he was our (British) son of a bitch.'531

-&lt;sup>525 NDP (Sher Baz Mazari) looked for more provincial autonomy than given in 1973 constitution; JUP was not willing to release ZAB on the accusation of East Pakistan debacle as well as the rigging of the 1977 election.
+525 NDP (Sher Baz Mazari) looked for more provincial autonomy than given in 1973 constitution; JUP was not willing to release ZAB on the accusation of East Pakistan debacle as well as the rigging of the 1977 election.
 Loc., cit.